abhishekaryan23/EDA/README.md

 Use "pip install *Required library" for not installed libraries

+Please use Jupyter notebook for optimum analysis experience.

 ### Note: The main code file is a jupyter notebook file, make sure you are pulling it and opening with jupyter Notebook.